Grain and Equipment Storage Building

 -

-Then one day a very ominous storm approached.
+Then, one day, a very ominous storm approached.
 Everyone went to the basement, which was the safest location.
 But I guess mom saw her pet chicken tumbling in the yard as the tornado approached.
 To Frank and Bessie’s surprise, Marie burst out of the house to save her pet chicken.
 She grabbed the chicken and huddled with it in the yard.
-As luck would have it (destiny maybe) the Tornado left the ground just as it approached the farm.
-Marie, the chicken, the farm and family were safe.
+As luck would have it (destiny maybe), the Tornado left the ground just as it approached the farm.
+Marie, the chicken, the farm and the family were safe.

-As kids we would get yelled for chasing the chickens around the barn yard, which is the big open area between all the buildings.
-But sometimes the chickens, and especially the rooster, did the chasing.
+As kids, we would get yelled at for chasing the chickens around the barnyard, which is the big open area between all the buildings.
+But sometimes, the chickens, and especially the rooster, did the chasing.
 They could be quite aggressively defensive.

-This particular time there were soybeans that were drying in this bin as opposed to corn.
+At this particular time, soybeans were drying in this bin, as opposed to corn.
 This bin was probably ten feet deep and was at least 20′ x 10′ in size.
 And it was filled to the top with hard soybeans.

 DANGER: DO NOT PROCEED if you are squeamish about your feathered friends and their untimely deaths.

 They would build their nests just about anywhere they could.
-They might take over part of the pigeon coop which meant less space for raising pigeons.
+They might take over part of the pigeon coop, which would mean less space for raising pigeons.
 They would clog up the various grain chutes needed to fill up trucks going to town to sell grain.
 They’d eat a lot of the grain.

-She had an easy solution that would also keep us busy and allow her and grandpa more time to do important stuff.
-She had a bunch of grand kids with BB Guns who liked to shoot shit.
-We were told to tear down their nests in buildings (the trees were off limits) and paid us $.025 per egg and $.05 per sparrow.
-Not a lot of money but we were kids, and this was the 60’s.
-It worked for all parties, other than the birds.
+She had an easy solution that would also keep us busy and allow her and Grandpa more time to do important stuff.
+She had a bunch of grandkids with BB Guns who liked to shoot shit.
+We were told to tear down their nests in buildings (the trees were off-limits) and paid us $.025 per egg and $.05 per sparrow.
+It was not a lot of money, but we were kids, and this was the 60s.
+It worked for all parties other than the birds.

 Grandma Bessie LOVED her garden, and my mom inherited her green thumb.
 That garden provided us with fresh vegetables all summer long and into the fall.
 And we always had excess, which was the plan, so that we could “can” them or freeze them.
 This gave us veggies until the next harvest.
 Then it was “rinse and repeat.”
 There are more details in the “Canning” story.